-Finding an experienced clinic and surgeon, learning all details about the procedure, employing meditation techniques and use of medications relieve your discomfort and anxiety caused by the hair transplant trypophobia.
+Finding an experienced clinic and surgeon, learning all details about the procedure, employing meditation techniques, and using medications to relieve your discomfort and anxiety caused by hair transplant trypophobia.

 With the experience of seeing thousands of cases, we are ready to help you handle the phobia and are just a click away:

 We believe in you to overcome the fear.

 Do you believe in yourself?

 Can you go bald after a hair transplant?